 Bifurcation and preliminary issue determinations

 Such case strategy considerations are equally important to respondents in cases where a significant part of the claims may end up being dismissed for lack of jurisdiction.
-Bifurcation can be a helpful procedure for claimants where an early partial award on liability will be able to lay down a platform for without-prejudice settlement discussions to take place before any expensive damages phase takes place.
-Counsel acting for respondents tend to apply for bifurcation of jurisdiction from merits, and even trifurcation at times where they also seek to split the liability and quantum phases.
+Bifurcation can be a helpful procedure for claimants if an early partial award on liability will be able to lay down a platform for without-prejudice settlement discussions before any expensive damages phase takes place.
+Counsel acting for respondents tend to apply for bifurcation of jurisdiction from merits, and even trifurcation at times when they also seek to split the liability and quantum phases.

-Preliminary issue determination is another weapon used by counsel who wish to frame the case according to their case strategy and cut down the number of issues to be decided at the final hearing.
+Preliminary issue determination is another weapon used by counsel who wish to frame a case according to their case strategy and cut down the number of issues to be decided at the final hearing.
 However, as with bifurcations, applications for preliminary issue determination is a procedure that is not always accepted by arbitral tribunals and is also generally opposed by the opponent.
-As with bifurcation, the applicant for a preliminary determination will usually couch his or her application in a way to suggest that certain threshold preliminary issues are able to resolve key issues of the arbitration or to significantly cut costs by limiting the amount of evidence that is required to be produced and sifted through by the tribunal.
-Some commonly seen themes include preliminary applications as to whether the remedies sought for by a party are recoverable in law and whether or not there is indeed a proper defence of force majeure.
+As with bifurcation, an applicant for a preliminary determination will usually couch his or her application in a way that suggests certain threshold preliminary issues are able to resolve key issues of the arbitration or to significantly cut costs by limiting the amount of evidence that needs to be produced and sifted through by the tribunal.
+Some commonly seen themes include preliminary applications as to whether the remedies sought by a party are recoverable in law and whether or not there is indeed a proper defence of force majeure.